-High-quality teaching is that which is differentiated to meet the needs of the majority of children.
+Quality first teaching is that which is adapted to meet the needs of the majority of children.
 Some children will need something additional to and different from what is provided for the majority of children; this is special educational provision and we will use our best endeavours to ensure that provision is made for those who need it.